muellerberndt/obfuscation-metrics/README.md

-# musical-octo-enigma
+# Kolmogorov metric
-Compare the impact of various obfuscators on algorithmic complexity
+Compare the impact of various obfuscators on algorithmic complexity.